The Rombeiro Christmas House in Novato: You Have to See It to Believe It!

 On your way out, you might want to put a couple bills on the donation box.
 All that holiday cheer doesn't come cheap, and if you're getting some enjoyment out of it the least you can do is help with the Rombeiros' PG&E bill, which rumor has it tops out around $4,000 in December.
 If you're going to make a special trip to one Christmas house this year, make it this one!

 The Rombeiros' neighbors seem to take all the commotion in stride, even with the cars, and the occasional brass band, horse-drawn wagon, and searchlights, all of which we've seen out in front of the house at different times.
 In fact, there are a number of attractively decorated houses in and around Devonshire Drive, so it's worth touring the neighborhood during the holidays.

 If You Go

 The Christmas House is located at 34 Devonshire Drive, off of Center Road, in Novato.
 At night, I'd be willing to bet that you can see the place from outer space.
 Get there by taking 101 to the San Marin Drive exit.
 Follow San Marin to Center Road, where you'll turn left, then turn left on Devonshire.

 When we stopped by on opening night and it was already pretty busy, but in a fun sort of way, with a number of families ogling the lights, touring the house, and chatting with the Rombeiros.
 Closer to Christmas, weekend nights can be pretty chaotic, with difficult parking on neighborhood streets.
-The house is open nightly from the first Sunday in December through January 6 from 6 to 10 pm, including Christmas Eve, Christmas Day, New Year's Eve, and New Year's Day.
+The house is open nightly from the first Saturday in December through January 6 (Three Kings Day) from 6 to 10 pm, including Christmas Eve, Christmas Day, New Year's Eve, and New Year's Day.